-In language learning, once we reach the end of one level, we simply go to the next.
-But making the leap from beginner to intermediate is a lot harder than it sounds.
+In language learning, making the leap from beginner to intermediate can be a lot harder than it sounds.

-This is commonly known as the “intermediate plateau”—a phase in your learning where you feel stuck in the intermediate level.
-You feel like you aren’t progressing, and you aren’t sure where to start next.
+This is commonly known as the “intermediate plateau”—a phase in your learning where you feel stuck in the intermediate level and that you’re not progressing at all.

 Well, consider this blog post the cure to your ailment.